Q-Save: Towards Scoring and Attribution for Generated Video Evaluation: Dataset Details

 Table~\ref{tab:style} provides a comprehensive categorization of prompt-related elements that influence the expressive style and visual dynamics of generated content.
 The table is divided into three major sections: \textbf{Style and Atmosphere}, \textbf{Lens Parameters}, and \textbf{Spatial Relationships}.
 The Style and Atmosphere category includes both emotional tones (e.g., sad, humorous, suspenseful) and artistic styles (e.g., anime, watercolor, pixel art), along with other modifiers such as lighting and color intensifiers.
 The Lens Parameters section captures cinematic techniques used in visual storytelling, such as camera movements (e.g., tilt, pan, push/pull), shooting types (e.g., long shot, close-up), and temporal effects (e.g., slow motion, time-lapse).
 Finally, the Spatial Relationships category records directional placements (e.g., up, down, front, back), indicating how entities are arranged or oriented in the scene.
 This taxonomy helps to reveal the diversity and richness of descriptive control available in prompt design for multimodal generation systems.

-\paragraph{Subjective Annotation Protocol.} We construct our dataset with 10,000 videos, incorporating rigorous subjective evaluation protocols to ensure annotation quality.
-Each instance in the training and test sets is rated by at least 3 and 12 individuals, respectively.
+\paragraph{Subjective Annotation Protocol.} We construct a dataset of 10,000 videos, incorporating rigorous subjective evaluation protocols to ensure annotation quality.
+Each instance is rated by at least 3 raters in the training set and 12 raters in the test set.
 For low-quality instances (i.e., those with a mean opinion score (MOS) below 4), we further collect fine-grained \textbf{attribution annotations} to explain the source of quality degradation.

 To ensure rater reliability and diversity, we recruit annotators from a wide age range (18–52) and various professional backgrounds.
 Each rater is limited to labeling a maximum of 30 videos per session, followed by a mandatory 30-minute break to prevent fatigue.
-In particularly high-quality cases (i.e., perfect-score videos), the annotations are first provided by 12 individuals and subsequently reviewed and adjusted by a group of 5 domain experts.
+For particularly high-quality cases (i.e., perfect-score videos), the annotations are first provided by 12 individuals and subsequently reviewed and adjusted by a group of 5 domain experts.

-Given that we additionally perform time-consuming attribution annotation for all low-quality videos, following the ITU-recommended standard of 15 raters per instance would be impractical in terms of time and cost.
+Because we additionally collect time-consuming attribution annotations for all low-quality videos, following the ITU-recommended standard of 15 raters per instance would be impractical in terms of time and cost.
 To maintain the dataset’s scale, which is essential for training large multimodal models under scaling laws, we adopt a \textit{Sample and Scrutinize} strategy: a subset of 160 videos is annotated by all raters, with expert-generated ground-truth annotations provided by 10 specialists.
 Based on the agreement with these ground truths, we identify and exclude the 6 least accurate annotators from the final dataset to ensure labeling quality.
 The distribution of annotation variance is illustrated in Fig.~9, where the majority of instances exhibit a variance below 0.3, demonstrating strong inter-rater consistency.